ICE Gets Greenlight to Force-Feed Hunger Striker in Arizona Jail

 Sayad, who tested positive for COVID last month, has been detained at Arizona’s La Palma Correctional Center since Dec.
 16, 2020, and currently has an appeal pending with the Department of Justice’s Board of Immigration Appeals, according to the filing.
 His health is rapidly declining, and Sayad has already been hospitalized twice since beginning the strike.

 Before starting a force-feeding regimen, ICE’s filing says the agency would like to “conduct involuntary blood draws and weight checks, insert urinary catheters, and perform routine medical examinations” on Sayad, and “restrain [him] if he resists.”
-Urinary catheterization involves inserting a tube into the urethra, and can cause “pain, bleeding, infection, and damage to surrounding structures, including vital organs,” according to the ACLU.
+Urinary catheterization involves inserting a tube into the urethra, and can cause “pain, bleeding, infection, and damage to surrounding structures, including vital organs,” according to the ACLU and Physicians for Human Rights (PHR).

 ICE has tried to implement different mechanisms for detainees to lodge grievances, Cho told The Daily Beast, calling the current complaint procedures little more than “window dressing” that ultimately leads people to extreme measures as they wait for their immigration cases—which are generally civil, not criminal matters—to make their way through the system.